jcarreira/cirrus-kv/README.md

 To create additional tests, add them to the TESTS variable in the top level Makefile.am .
 Tests are currently located in the tests directory.

+Additional tests are also in the tests directory.
+To run some, place the test name after a modification of the LD\_Path, as follows:
+    $ LD_LIBRARY_PATH=/data/tyler/ddc/third_party/libcuckoo/cityhash-1.1.1/src/.libs ./test_fullblade_store
+Take note of the ip given in the tests. .83 is f1, .84 f2, etc.

 Benchmarks
 =============